Republicans look to win back power in Congress, stop Biden

 WASHINGTON (AP) — Energized Republicans are eager to claw back power in Congress, working to break the Democrats’ one-party hold in Washington and putting the future of President Joe Biden’s agenda at stake this Election Day.

-Tuesday brings the first major national elections since the Jan.
-6, 2021 attack on the Capitol, and emotions are raw.
-The violent assault on Speaker Nancy Pelosi’s husband has stunned many, and federal law enforcement is warning of heightened threats nationwide.
+Tuesday brought the first major national elections since the Jan.
+6, 2021, attack on the Capitol, and emotions are raw.
+The violent assault on Speaker Nancy Pelosi’s husband has stunned many, and federal law enforcement warned of heightened threats nationwide.
 Biden’s party is laboring to hold on by the most tenuous of margins.

+“We intend to win,” Pelosi said on the PBS “NewsHour,” insisting Democrats have “far superior candidates” and voters will turnout to support them.

 “I do think that this will end up being a period of government that is defined by conflict,” said Brendan Buck, a former top aide to the past two Republican speakers of the House.